-with_context (, collisions: Set[str], skip_fields: bool = False) \rightarrow gapic.schema.wrappers.MessageType Return a derivative of this message with the provided context.
+with_context(, collisions: FrozenSet[str], skip_fields: bool = False) \rightarrow gapi

+Return a derivative of this message with the provided context.

 This method is used to address naming collisions.
 The returned MessageType object aliases module names to avoid naming collisions in the file being written.